influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/guides/fine-grained-authorization.md

 ##### Restriction summary

 These options were simple matchers on exact patterns.
-Remember that you will achieve the best performance by having few, coarse-grained restrictions as opposed to many fine-grained restrictions.
+Remember that you will achieve the best performance by having few, broad restrictions as opposed to many narrow restrictions.

 We only used the matcher `exact` above, but you can also match with `prefix` if you want to restrict based on a common prefix on your database, measurements, or tags.
-The other matcher option is `regex` to use a regular expression.

 #### Grants